- What Is a Proxy Server

 - Go to the Connections tab, then click LAN settings.

-- Deselect the box beside ‘Use a proxy server for your LAN’.
+- Select the box beside ‘Automatically detect settings’, then deselect the box next to ‘Use a proxy server for your LAN’.

 - Click OK to save the changes you made.

-Method 4: Fixing your Proxy Settings Via the Registry
+Method 4: Fixing yYour Proxy Settings Via the Registry

 - Open the Run dialog box by pressing Windows Key+R on your keyboard.